27 May Is your KAM Training approach strong enough?

 When starting with KAM, you want to equip the involved persons with the initial knowledge that enables them to start their “KAM-related” work.
 If, on the contrary, your company has a well-established KAM practice, your first goal with training is to set a standard by equipping KA Managers and their teams with a common foundation and your second goal is to support the skills development of people involved in KAM.
 Between these two cases, you can find a spectrum of situations that will influence your approach to KAM training.

 In a previous post, I have discussed the Charybdis and Scylla of KAM; the excess and the lack of methodology.
-This also applies to KAM training & skills development; without a clear and flexible methodology, fully-customised for a company’s business, training will have a low and short-lived impact.
+This also applies to KAM training & skills development: without a clear and flexible KAM methodology, fully-customised for a company’s business, training will have a low and short-lived impact.
+The only exception to this is, as mentioned earlier in this article, the situation of an initial education on KAM to help the people chartered to develop the company’s programme.

-Since I have been a consultant with a high focus on KAM and associated topics, most of my customers, large or small, have been companies who had previously invested in a standard KAM training delivered by prestigious and expensive training institutions.
-After having spend a serious level of resources, time and money, these companies were left with very little.
-Paying for a one-fit-all methodology and a standard class and not embedding this into building the right KAM Infrastructure has just resulted in a dysfunctional Programme, a tower built on sand.
+Since I have been a consultant with a focus on complex sales and KAM, most of my customers, large or small, have been companies who had previously invested in a standard KAM training delivered by some prestigious – and often expensive – training institution.
+In almost all cases, the training was not linked to the company’s own KAM methodogy.
+In many cases, the organisation hadn’t even defined one.
+All in all, despite having used a significant level of resources, the true impact of the training remained limited.
+Worse, in many cases, the Key Account Managers who had attended these trainings became quite frustrated of seing their company’s taking a quite inefficient approach to KAM.
+Paying for a standard class and not embedding this into building the right KAM Infrastructure is one more element that leads to a dysfunctional KAM Programme, a tower built on sand.

 I remember a very successful global medium-size industrial company who has appointed a few Global Account Managers chartered to manage the most strategic customers.
 Each of these Global Account Manager has been sent to a 5-days KAM Training delivered by a prestigious Institution.
 They were all positive on this training which opened their eyes and enabled them to explore the matter further on their own.
-At the same time they were very frustrated that their company has neither defined a KAM Methodology nor thought on training other populations such as the Top Management in the Regions, Sales Reps and Technical Specialists operating on the Global Accounts and selected members of support functions.
+At the same time they were very frustrated that their company has neither defined a KAM Methodology (the point discussed above in this article) nor thought on training other populations such as the Top Management in the Regions, Sales Reps and Technical Specialists operating on the Global Accounts and as selected key members of other support functions.

 The initial education on KAM for the people chartered to design the KAM Programme must be broad.
 It can combine reading, attending conferences, attending a general KAM class, visiting experienced KAM Program Directors at other companies as well as being mentored and helped by a seasoned practitioner.